nyergler/nyergler.github.io/content/posts/2004-02-10-mozcc-on-slashdot.md

 Hey, mozCC is cool, but it breaks (middle-click|ctrl-click) to open a new tab!
 I can’t deal with this!

 So I guess the good news is that people are trying mozCC.
 The bad news is they all seem to have found a bug I didn’t.
 It’s not all bad: I’ve actually managed to track down the bug and fix it, fixing a handful of other minor annoyances at the same time.
-Unfortunately, [MozDev’s][4]  <span class="caps">CVS</span> seems to be down right now so I can’t check my changes in.
+Unfortunately, [MozDev’s][4]  CVS seems to be down right now so I can’t check my changes in.
 But fear not, at this rate I should have an update available within the week, and it looks like it will close out several issues I’ve been battling for a while.

 On a final note, the [Mozilla Foundation][5]  released [Firefox 0.8][6]  this weekend.
 For those of you not following the ever-changing name saga, Firefox is the new name for Firebird.
 While I haven’t done extensive testing yet, mozCC 0.7.5 seems to work with Firefox just fine.